-Before beginning work toward or registering for a second certificate, consult an academic advisor.
-Advisors will be glad to explain the requirements and situations that require department approval.
+Before beginning work toward or registering for a second certificate program, consult an advisor or a success coach.
+Advisors or success coaches will be glad to explain the requirements and restricted combinations.

 Curricula

 The following undergraduate certificate programs are available: